 Let us first understand the overall virtual memory map (user + kernel).
 In Linux, the virtual address space is partitioned between all the kernel threads and a user process.
-There is no overlap between the user and kernel virtual address spaces because they are strictly separated.
+There is no overlap between the user and kernel virtual address spaces because they have to be strictly separated.
 Let us consider the case of a 57-bit virtual addressing system.
-In this case, the total virtual memory is 128 PB.
-We partition the virtual memory space into two parts: 64 PB for a user process and 64 PB for kernel threads.
+The total virtual memory size is 128 PB ( $2^{57}$ bytes).
+We partition the virtual memory space into two parts: 64 PB for the user process and 64 PB for kernel threads.

 The user space virtual memory is further partitioned into different sections such as the text, stack and heap (see Section 2.2).
-In this chapter, let us look at the way the kernel virtual memory is partitioned (refer to Figure 6.8).
+In this chapter, let us look at the way the kernel virtual memory is partitioned (refer to Figure 6.9).
 Note that the figure is not drawn to scale - we have only shown some important regions.
-The data shown in the figure is by no means exhaustive (refer to the documentation (cited in the figure's caption) for a more detailed list of kernel memory regions).
+The data shown in the figure is by no means exhaustive.
+Refer to the documentation (cited in the figure's caption) for a more detailed list of kernel memory regions.

-We have a 32 PB direct-mapped region.
+Note the 32 PB direct-mapped region.
 In this region, the virtual and physical addresses are either the same or are linearly related (depending upon the version and architecture), which basically means that we can access physical memory directly.
-This is always required because the kernel needs to work with real physical addresses many a time, especially while dealing with external entities such as I/O devices, the DMA controller and the booting system.
+This is always required because the kernel needs to work with real physical addresses sometime, especially while dealing with external entities such as I/O devices, the DMA controller and the booting subsystem.
 It is also used to store the page tables.
-This is a reasonably large area That allows for efficient memory accesses especially if we need large chunk of contiguous memory given the ease of translating memory addresses mapped to this region.
-The latency of servicing TLB misses and address translation reduce considerably.
+Page tables should not be stored in virtual memory because we can have page faults while accessing them.
+Hence, they need to be accessed directly.